lukehsiao/CribSense/docs/setup/sw-setup.md

 View the full configuration details on the [Configuration Page](./config.md)

 ## Software Architecture Details
+The CribSense is the heart and soul of this project.
+The rest is mainly a fun opportunity to use a 3D printer and do some soldering.
+We saw some of the great demos of video magnification from MIT, and wanted to try and run a similar algorithm on a Raspberry Pi.
+This required about 10x speedup from the great work of tbl3rd on his C++ implementation of video magnification in order to run in real-time on the Pi.
+The optimizations needed guided our design of the software.

 The software for processing a video stream is implemented as a state machine that cycles as shown below.
 There are currently six states that manage all of our processing steps.
 Our state machine logic is called each time a new frame is read from the camera.